astropy/specutils/docs/spectral_cube.rst

 ``spectral_axis`` values (i.e., case 2 in :ref:`specutils-representation-overview`).
 For less-rectified cubes, pre-processing steps (not addressed by specutils at the time of this writing) will be necessary to rectify the cubes into that form.
+Note, though, that such cubes can be stored in specutils data structures (cases 3 and 4 in :ref:`specutils-representation-overview`), which support *some* of these behaviors, even though the fulkl set of tools do not yet apply.

 Loading a cube